aws-samples/aws-nitro-enclaves-certificate-manager-sample/README.md

 Additionally you will require:

 - Access to an AWS account with permissions to create the above resources
-- A Route53 Hosted Zone ID
+- A Route53 Public Hosted Zone ID
 - The name of an available domain within that zone to use for deploying the solution and issuing a certificate with Amazon Certificate Manager.